gyrdym/ml_linalg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In a few words, linear algebra is a branch of mathematics that is working with vectors and matrices.

 &nbsp;&nbsp;&nbsp;&nbsp;Let's give a simple definition of Vector and Matrix.
-Vector is an ordered set of numbers, representing a point in the space where the vector is directed from the origin.
+Vector is an ordered set of numbers representing a point in the space where the vector is directed from the origin.
 Matrix is a collection of vectors that is used to map vectors from one space to another.